sa96125/sa96125/README.md

 <br /><br />

 ### Value.
 Even if I am poor and lack skills, I will continue to run on the path I think is right.
 Time neither comforts me nor waits for me.
+Make each day count
 <br /><br />